nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ## 7. Appendix: Proposed Features for Future Implementation

+The following documents proposed features for the upcoming iterations of the project.

 1. Customizable Commands<br>
    1. We understand that not everybody that uses NUStorage would be comfortable with the current names of commands.
 Therefore, we plan to implement a feature that allows users to rename the commands to better suit their liking.